freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 264.1

-Run your script and don't input anything until the next lesson.
+Your script takes input from `stdin` and will output to `stdout` and `stderr`.
+Run your script and don't input anything for now.

 #### HINTS